 The terms that we cover here—SiteGenesis, MFRA, and SFRA—are not just a rebranding exercise, but they refer to altogether different technologies that make a significant difference when delivering a robust and scalable e-commerce platform that grows with your evolving requirements.

-Let’s briefly go through the history of Salesforce Commerce Cloud architectures while understanding all the terminologies.
+Let’s briefly go through the history of Salesforce Commerce Cloud architecture while understanding all the terminologies.

 SiteGenesis 1.0 was originally developed by Demandware, which was a revolutionary upstart launching the Software as a Service (SaaS) model for e-commerce long before others did.
 This predecessor to Salesforce Commerce Cloud did not natively support mobile web experiences and was built around a proprietary ‘Pipeline’ architecture.